Form of Government

 Palo Alto is a Charter City and has a council-manager form of government in which the seven-member, popularly-elected City Council appoints the City Manager, who in turn oversees a dynamic Executive Leadership Team in the operation of departments employing approximately 1,000 staff.
 This vibrant organization enjoys a strong, collaborative, and open environment.
-The City has an Adopted Operating Budget of $672.3 million for Fiscal Year 2018.

 Council-Manager Government FAQs The following information was provided courtesy of the International City/Council Management Association (ICMA).